LACQUER

 Used for polishing lacquer surfaces.
 Different grits of sandpaper provide varying effects depending on the desired finish.

-3. Production Process
+3. Making Process

 Lacquer making is crafted from natural materials, making it a sustainable practice that is free from harmful side effects and environmentally friendly.

 Chinese lacquer art has a wide variety of decorative techniques.
-In the Ming Dynasty book Xiu shi lu (Record of Lacquer Decoration), a total of 497 techniques are documented, including drawing gold, inlay (mainly mother-of-pearl), carved lacquer, filled-in, marquetry, and xipiqi, These techniques can be used independently to create distinct lacquerware styles or combined for a more intricate expression.
+In the Ming Dynasty book Xiu shi lu (Record of Lacquer Decoration), a total of 497 techniques are documented, including drawing gold, inlay (mainly mother-of-pearl), carved lacquer, filled-in, marquetry, and xipiqi.
+These techniques can be used independently to create distinct lacquerware styles or combined for a more intricate expression.

-4. About History
+4. The History

 The lacquer culture in China has a profound history, tracing back to the Neolithic period (circa 5000 BCE).
 Initially, lacquerware was used for everyday items, valued for its practicality.
-Over time, the craft evolved into artistic decorative techniques and became an integral part of ritual culture during the Xia, Shang, and Zhou dynasties, serving religious ceremonies, imperial banquets and other significant events.
-The Tang Dynasty marked the peak of lacquer art, with technique inlay (mother-of-pearl) showcasing both luxury and exquisite craftsmanship.
+Over time, the craft evolved into artistic decorative techniques and became an integral part of ritual culture during the Xia, Shang, and Zhou dynasties, serving in religious ceremonies, imperial banquets and other significant events.
+The Tang Dynasty marked the peak of lacquer art, with inlay techniques (mother-of-pearl) showcasing both luxury and exquisite craftsmanship.
 By the Ming and Qing dynasties, lacquer art reached its zenith in complexity and refinement, particularly through techniques like carved lacquer and drawing gold.
-The development and preservation of lacquer craftsmanship represent the evolution of sophisticated skills in ancient Chinese culture and continue to be a vital part of cultural heritage today.
+The development and preservation of lacquer craftsmanship represent the evolution of sophisticated skills in ancient Chinese culture and continue to be vital parts of cultural heritage today.

 In the 17th and 18th centuries, with the expansion of maritime trade, Chinese lacquerware was exported in large quantities through ports such as Guangzhou and Ningbo.
-It made its way to European countries, where it became a symbol of luxury, adorning the homes of nobility and royalty.
+It made its way to European countries, where it became a symbol of luxury, adorned in the homes of nobility and royalty.
 The aristocracy and elite society were deeply interested in lacquerware, fueling the rise of the "Chinoiserie" trend.
-Under the influence of this trend, European craftsmen not only collected Chinese lacquerware but also drew inspiration from it, developing new techniques such as "Vernis Martin" and "Japanning."
+Under the influence of this trend, European craftsmen not only collected Chinese lacquerware but also drew inspiration from it, developing new techniques such as "Vernis Martin" and "Japanning".
 These innovations integrated the aesthetic essence of lacquerware into European art, revitalising lacquer craftsmanship and enriching the history of cultural exchange.